 We did things different with Magical-Dawg.
-And as a result, he loves car rides.
+And as a result, he loved car rides.
 He would drive the car if I let him.

 Even if your dog is a reluctant rider, you can transform his hangdog attitude into a fun-loving car ride fanatic.
-Basically you use desensitization to help the dog associate cars with fun, happy experiences instead of scary memories of vet visits.
-Once your furry friend realizes a car ride means wonderful things–just like in this awesome video–he’ll look forward to trips–and he might even want to buy his own car!
+Basically, you use desensitization to help the dog associate cars with fun, happy experiences instead of scary memories of vet visits.
+Once your furry friend realizes a car ride means wonderful things he’ll look forward to trips–and he might even want to buy his own car!

 Take the Wheel.
 For the next step, when your dog is having fun pigging out int he back seat or gnawing that puzzle toy, get in the front seat behind the steering wheel.
 Just sit there for a while, no big deal, then get out, so the pet understands nothing scary happens when you’re in the car with him.
 Do this for one day.

 Start Your Engines.
 The next day, when you’re behind the wheel and your puppy’s munching treats in the back seat, start the car.
 Then turn off the motor and get out without going anywhere.
 Do this three or four times during the day until the pet takes it as a matter of course.